-Before deciding on what terms they will offer you a mortgage loan, lenders want to know two things about you: whether you can pay back the loan, and how committed you are to repay the loan.
-To understand whether you can pay back the loan, they assess your income and debt ratio.
-In order to calculate your willingness to pay back the loan, they look at your credit score.
+Before they decide on the terms of your loan (which they base on their risk), lenders must know two things about you: your ability to pay back the loan, and how committed you are to pay back the loan.
+To understand whether you can repay, they assess your income and debt ratio.
+To assess how willing you are to repay, they use your credit score.

-American Commerce Mortgage can answer questions about credit reports and many others.
-Give us a call at 714-970-9700.
+American Commerce Mortgage can answer your questions about credit reporting.
+Give us a call: 714-970-9700.